 If the above qualities and attributes tell us what it takes to be influential in the UN Security Council in general, what does this mean for the UK in relation to the decision to leave the EU?
 As noted, the UK, like France, has been among the most activist states on the Security Council, especially on the ‘governance’ side of the agenda.
 These two powers have not cast their veto since the 1980s, conscious that such an action would draw attention to what is considered in some quarters as an indefensible membership of a ‘great power concert’.
 In these circumstances, an active approach to governance issues, especially humanitarian and human rights issues, is often seen as an attempt to legitimize its continued occupation of a permanent seat.
 Pursuing humanitarian and human rights causes at the Council is not just a values question, therefore; it is central to the UK’s reputation as a competent and responsible member of the Council, which in turn enables UK diplomats to defend the national interest in legitimizing its permanent status.
 Here, then, the ‘strategic’ and the ‘tactical’ merge.
 If the government in London has a strategic interest in defending the UK’s standing at the Council, then the tactical advantage UK diplomats in New York have in leading on governance issues such as humanitarian and human rights issues should be seen as an asset that advances the national interest.
 To withdraw from leadership in these areas, or to lead in a way that is seen to advance the national interest ahead of the humanitarian and human rights concerns of the Council will damage its influence.

-Indeed, the British government has stressed commitment to the UN will remain core foreign policy’.
+Indeed, the British government has stressed that its commitment to the UN will remain at the core of its foreign policy post-Brexit.
 Interviewees also confirm that there is a division of labour in UN diplomacy whereby the government in London is responsible for developing the strategies and goals and the permanent mission in New York is responsible for developing tactics on how to achieve these goals.
 As such both have key roles to play in determining how influential a state can be by setting the ambition and initiatives in capitals and the approach and techniques that will be used to achieve these goals in New York.
 To assess the impact of the Brexit referendum on the UK’s capacity for influence in the UN we need to consider both the political capital of the state and the permanent mission alongside ways that these have been (or could be) impacted by Brexit.

 On penholding – which interviewees named most frequently as a key metric of influence – the UK is a dominant and effective actor.
 In 2019, there were 39 agenda items in the Security Council with penholders and the UK was penholder for 12 agenda items – representing almost one third of the total when an equal distribution would be one fifteenth.
 The UK is penholder for high profile conflicts such as Myanmar and Yemen, as well as prominent thematic areas such as the protection of civilians in armed conflict, and Women, Peace and Security.